Effects of Hurricane Hazel in Canada: Raymore Drive

-Raymore Drive is a mostly residential street near Weston, located on the opposite bank, and was home to a mix of blue-collar workers and retirees.
-As a result of the heavy rainfall, the level of the Humber River, near which Raymore Drive is located, slowly rose.
+Raymore Drive was a mostly-residential street near Weston on the opposite bank and was home to a mix of blue-collar workers and retirees.
+As a result of the heavy rainfall, the level of the nearby Humber River slowly rose.
 As the water rose, a footbridge spanning the Humber near the street was torn off one abutment and redirected the Humber right through the low-lying neighbourhood.
 The water rose by over 6 m in a flood that suddenly became much more violent, and after some time, the bridge itself was seized by the Humber's waters and became akin to a battering ram, which caused even more destruction to properties.

 Entire homes were swept away by the water, aided in part by the severed bridge.
-As a result of the massive flood, 366 m, 39% of the 922-metre long road, as well as 14 homes, many with their occupants inside, were simply swept away by the Humber.
-Owing to the powerful torrent gushing down the Humber, many victims' bodies were never recovered.
+As a result of the massive flood, 366 m, 39% of the 922 m road as well as 14 homes, many with their occupants inside, were simply swept away by the Humber.
+Because of the powerful torrent gushing down the Humber, many victims' bodies were never recovered.
 The worst-hit home was located at 148 Raymore Drive, which was shared by the Edwards and Neil family.
 Nine inhabitants died, three adults and six children; the bodies of two-year-old Frank and three-month-old John Edwards were never recovered.

-The rise of the river was unprecedented and many residents did not evacuate, which led to 35 casualties.
+The rise of the river was unprecedented, and many residents did not evacuate, which led to 35 casualties.
 The Army was called in to assist in the cleanup.
 The flood damage was so severe that the area that was flooded along Raymore Drive ceased to be a residential area and became a park.
 In contrast, some homes on the street that were a little higher and farther away merely received a little water in the basement.

 Long Branch

 The neighbourhood of Long Branch, now part of the City of Toronto, is bounded by Lake Ontario to the south and by the Etobicoke Creek to the west.
 During the storm, the creek overflowed its banks, completely flooded three streets near the lake, and caused very heavy damage to others.
-As the water rose, four hundred people were evacuated from a trailer park; sometime later during the night, trailers as long as 12.2 m in length were seized by the creek and became battering rams against other buildings in the area.
+As the water rose, 4 people were evacuated from a trailer park; sometime later during the night, trailers as long as 12.2 m in length were seized by the creek and became battering rams against other buildings in the area.

 In addition to the trailers being swept away by the torrent, many houses, with people still in or on top of them, were swept into Lake Ontario.
 Many people were saved when the houses in which they took shelter were stopped by trees from going into the lake.
 The reeve, Marie Curtis, was quoted in The Globe and Mail saying that if it were not for the trees, half of the village would have been swept into the lake.
 She also described a house with 35 people on its roof that was stopped by two trees from floating into the lake.